ribeiropdiogo/skald/README.md

-# Skald: Improving Truth Discovery By Tracking Reputation
+# Skald

 Traditional truth discovery approach estimate the truth from a set of values provided by multiple sources, which can be conflicting and heteregoneous.
 This repository contains **Skald**, a proof-of-concept of a solution that improves truth discovery with the addition of a reputation system.
-The architecture of Skald can be found in the Figure below, while a detailed explanation of the solution is present in the accompanying paper (To Be Published).

 ## Getting Started